arda-pecel/Autonomous-Driving-Project/README.md

 6 cameras should working together for position specification.
 For car detection 6 cameras are active but for line detection just 2 are enough.
 Raspberry pi 4 is used for communication with Augelab Studio and getting location informations.<br><br>
 ## In the next update:<br>
 Distance measurement with other cars will be added.(horizontal and vertical)<br>
-Other cars velocity and speeds will be considered in the strip changes.
+Other cars velocity and speeds will be considered in the strip changes.<br>
+In current situation software only catch one car in the screen.
+After this is fixed new update will be released.

 ## Car Detection Results
 16.185 images processed for car detections with more than 2000 iterations.<br>